seanreed1111/sql-recipes/recipes.md

 | 2006-06-05 |  1.00 |  3.00 |  5 | 0.600000 |
 +------------+--------------+-------------+--------------+-------------+
 As this example illustrates, calculation of cumulative values FROM relative values re- quires only a column that enables rows to be placed into the proper order.
 (For the rainfall table, that’s the date column.)
 Values in the column need not be sequential, or even numeric.
 This differs FROM calculations that produce difference values FROM cumulative values (Recipe 12.9), which require that a table have a column that contains an unbroken sequence.
-The running averages in the rainfall examples are based on dividing cumulative pre- cipitation sums by number of days elapsed as of each day.
-When the table has no gaps, the number of days is the same as the number of values summed, making it easy to find successive averages.
+The running averages in the rainfall examples are based on dividing cumulative pre- cipitation SUMs by number of days elapsed as of each day.
+When the table has no gaps, the number of days is the same as the number of values SUMmed, making it easy to find successive averages.
 When rows are missing, the calculations become more complex.
 What this demonstrates is that it’s necessary to consider the nature of your data and calculate averages appropriately.
-The next example is conceptually similar to the pre- vious ones in that it calculates cumulative sums and running averages, but it performs the computations yet another way.
+The next example is conceptually similar to the pre- vious ones in that it calculates cumulative SUMs and running averages, but it performs the computations yet another way.
 The following table shows a marathon runner’s performance at each stage of a 26- kilometer run.
 The values in each row show the length of each stage in kilometers and how long the runner took to complete the stage.
 In other words, the values pertain to intervals within the marathon and thus are relative to the whole:
 SELECT stage, km, t FROM marathon ORDER BY stage;
 +-------+----+----------+